 Meeting Dates and Place

-The Community Development Commission generally meets on the 2nd Wednesday of the month at 3:30 PM in the 10th floor Assembly Room at the County Administration Building in Waukegan, with occasional meetings at the Central Permit Facility in Libertyville (please see schedule).
+The Housing and Community Development Commission generally meets on the 2nd Wednesday of the month at 3:30 PM in the 10th floor Assembly Room at the County Administration Building in Waukegan, with occasional meetings at the Central Permit Facility in Libertyville (please see schedule).
 Public Hearings are held in conjunction with regular monthly meetings, with public notices appearing in the News Sun and sent to a list of interested parties.